Capturing one of the

 JP: I’ve photographed nearly every living Formula One driver.
 Forty in all, including some of the guys who won in the ‘60s and ‘70s.
 I think I’m the only one who’s done that.
 The first world champion I shot was Sir Jackie Stewart.
 When I asked him if I could take his portrait, he was a little hesitant and asked why.
 As we walked and I talked, I showed him the camera and told him it was from 1913.
 Since then, I’ve photographed him half a dozen times.

-a while, when I’m down on the track, whether I’m shooting a world champion or a pit crew changing a tire, I feel like a little kid.
+But honestly, even though I’ve been doing this for a while, when I’m down on the track, whether I’m shooting a world champion or a pit crew changing a tire, I feel like a little kid.
 I still get goose bumps.
 It’s just this incredible, powerful thing, the sounds and smells and the shifting light.
 Your senses are heightened and I can’t believe I get to try to capture it all with the Graflex.